Voyager to Alma Migration Query: Identify Duplicate Item Barcodes

 When migrating from Voyager to Alma, duplicate (in other words, non-unique) item barcodes will be changed to "-".
-This may not be desirable and you may want to fix any duplicate item barcodes before migration.
-The following two queries can assist you in doing that.
+This may not be desirable and you may want to fix any duplicate item barcodes before migration (talk to your migration team for more information).
+The following two queries can assist you in identifying duplciate item barcodes.

 This first query, which you can run in Voyager's Prepackaged Access Reports, should help you to identify duplicate barcodes in your database and fix them.